Travel While on OPT/STEM OPT Extension

 Note: If you require a new entry visa while on OPT, be aware that there is no guarantee that you are eligible for one.
 You are required to establish non-immigrant intent every time you apply for a non-immigrant visa.
 This may be harder to establish when you are working rather than studying.
 If you have an expired F-1 entry visa, speak with a DSO before planning a trip abroad.

-If any of these apply, you need to be very careful about traveling abroad because doing so can void some of these applications and/or make you ineligible to return to the U.S. on your OPT.
-Talk to the immigration attorney or office that is assisting you with these applications before traveling abroad.
+If any of these apply, traveling abroad is not recommended because doing so can void some of these applications and/or make you ineligible to return to the U.S. on your OPT.
+Talk to the immigration attorney or office that is assisting you with these applications before traveling abroad. - Expired EAD

 If your OPT period has expired and you are now in the 60-day grace period and you leave the U.S., you will need a different visa (e.g., tourist visa, H-1B work visa if you were approved) to return.